Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Results

 \section{Results}

 Figures \ref{fig:Djetsunflatekt} and \ref{fig:DjetsunfSD} present the corrected \thetal and \thetaSD distributions for prompt \PDz jets and inclusive jets.
 The distributions are normalized to the number of jets that satisfy the respective grooming criteria.
 The distributions from data are compared to \PYTHIA{8} CP5 and \HERWIG{7} CH3 simulated events at the particle level.
 For prompt \PDz jets, the \thetal and \thetaSD distributions from simulated events peak at larger angles compared to the data.
-Concerning the distributions for inclusive jets, \HERWIG{7} CH3 describes the data better than \PYTHIA{8} CP5, consistent with other jet substructure measurements in inclusive jets~\cite{CMS:2021iwu, CMS:2023lpp} where it is observed that the CP5 tune, due to the lower value of \alpS, describes data worse than predictions with a higher cutoff.
+Concerning the distributions for inclusive jets, for the SD grooming algorithm \HERWIG{7} CH3 describes the data better than \PYTHIA{8} CP5 (Figure~\ref{fig:DjetsunfSD}, right).
+This is consistent with other jet substructure measurements in inclusive jets~\cite{CMS:2021iwu, CMS:2023lpp} where it is observed that the other tunes with the higher value of \alpS describe data better than CP5, which has a lower cutoff.
 The \PYTHIA{8} CP5 and \HERWIG{7} CH3 predictions are consistent with each other for \PDz jets, and the differences between them are larger for inclusive jet production, which is dominated by light-quark and gluon jets.

+From Figures \ref{fig:Djetsunflatekt} and \ref{fig:DjetsunfSD}, it can be seen that the splittings selected by the SD grooming algorithm are typically at larger angles compared to those selected by the late-\kt algorithm.

 Figure~\ref{fig:finalLatekt} presents the \PDz jet and the inclusive jet distributions, as well as the ratio of the \PDz jet distribution to that of inclusive jet.
 The \PDz jet angular distributions are effectively ``shifted'' towards larger splitting angles relative to the inclusive jet distributions.
-Since dead cone suppresses collinear radiation, the observed shift of emissions towards larger angles is consistent with expectations.
+Since the QCD dead cone suppresses collinear radiation, the observed shift of emissions towards larger angles is consistent with expectations.